ctory1/Biology100CitizenshipProj/README.md

 This website helps each and every user out on their Biology skills!

 All images were found from Google.
-I take no ownership in them.
+I take no ownership of them.

 I hope you enjoy!